OBGYN

 Women’s Healthcare Demands by State

 How technology is proving a temporary solution to increased demand.
-Providers are struggling to keep up with patient demand for care – especially Obstetrics and Gynecology physicians.
+Providers are struggling to keep up with patient demand for care – especially obstetrics and gynecology physicians.
 In 2020, the need for OB/GYNs grew by 6 percent or 2,090 full-time providers.
 That translates to overworked staff in your hospital, but technology does offer some solutions.
 Forty-nine percent of counties …

 Women’s Healthcare Demands by State Read More »